MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1803.
 Use this policy setting to hide the Ransomware data recovery area in Windows Defender Security Center.

 <!--/Description-->
 <!--ADMXMapped-->